Contact +30 210 9220944

 Prof. Mitkas has been the coordinator of numerous research projects in Greece and the US, several of which involved industrial partners.

 Angelos Chaniotis is since 2010 Professor of Ancient History and Classics at the Institute for Advanced Study in Princeton.
 He has been Professor of Ancient History at New York University (1994-98) and the University of Heidelberg (1998-2006), Vice Rector of the University of Heidelberg (2001-06), and Senior Research Fellow of All Souls College in Oxford (2006-10).
 He has taught as visiting professor at the International Hellenic University, in Paris, Australia, and China.
 His research, for which he has received funding from the European Research Council, the Packard Humanities Institute, the National Endowment for the Humanities, the Deutsche Forschungsgemeinschaft and other institutions, is dedicated to ancient inscriptions, historical memory, religion, theatricality in public life, emotion, and society in the Hellenistic world and the Roman East.
 His books include War in the Hellenistic World: A Social and Cultural History (2005), Theatricality and Public Life in the Hellenistic Age (2009), and Age of Conquests: The Greek World from Alexander to Hadrian (2018).
 He has been member of many boards, such as the Comitato Nazionale dei Garanti per la Ricercain Italy and the Research Board of the Astrian Academy of Sciences.
-He is corresponding member of the Academies of Athens, Heidelberg, and Finland and hold honorary degrees of the Hellenic International University, the University of Liège, the University of Thessaloniki, and the Ionian University.
+He is corresponding member of the Academies of Athens, Heidelberg, Finland, the Royal Academy of Science, Letters and Fine Arts of Belgium and the American Philosophical Society and hold honorary degrees of the Hellenic International University, the University of Liège, the University of Thessaloniki, and the Ionian University.
 He has been honored inter alia with the Teaching Award of New York University (1997), the Research Award of the State of Baden-Württenberg (2000), the Research Award of the Humboldt Foundation (2014), the Greek State Award for Literature/Essay (2010), and was made Commander of the Order of Phoenix in Greece (2013).